AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 **Parameter Definitions:**

-*	`filtered_out <-` – specifies the variable we are going to store the summary results within in our R environment
+*	`filtered_out <-` – specifies the variable that will store the summary results within in our R environment

 *	`filterAndTrim()` – the DADA2 function we are calling, with the following parameters set within it